Saturday

 Lord Jesus Christ, you stretched out your arms of love on the hard wood of the cross that everyone might come within the reach of your saving embrace: So clothe us in your Spirit that we, reaching forth our hands in love, may bring those who do not know you to the knowledge and love of you; for the honor of your Name.
 Amen.

-We pray for our sisters and brothers members of the Evangelical Methodist Church in Italy.
+We pray for our sisters and brothers members of the National Evangelical Synod of Syria and Lebanon.

 Cornelius Hill (November 13, 1834 January 25, 1907) or Onangwatgo ( Big Medicine ) was the last hereditary chief of the Oneida Nation, and fought to preserve his people's lands and rights under various treaties with the United States government.
 A lifelong Episcopalian, he was ordained a priest at age 69, and ministered to his people until shortly before his death.